Grive/grive/README.md

 ### Grive2 v0.4.2 (unreleased)

-- Exclude files by perl regexp
+- Option to exclude files by perl regexp
+- Reimplemented HTTP response logging for debug purposes
+- Use multipart uploads (update metadata and contents at the same time) for improved perfomance & stability
+- Bug fixes

 ### Grive2 v0.4.1